 The most beautiful hamlets in Italy in La Spezia area

-Around there are several rankings of the “most beautiful villages in Italy”, among the most famous are those of the Touring Club and of the ANCI association, but to these are added the Tv ones.
-One thing is certain: the province of La Spezia abounds with # borghipiùbelliditalia.
+There are several rankings about the “most beautiful villages in Italy”, such as the Touring Club’s and the one of the ANCI association.
+One thing is certain: the province of La Spezia abounds with many times prized hamlets.

 In 2016 the touring Club certified with the assignment of the Orange Flag four of the most beautiful villages in Italy in the province of La Spezia.
 This recognition takes into consideration the sustainability of the incoming offer, their quality and the average level of hospitality.
 But also the Association of Italian Municipalities assigns the certification Most Beautiful Villages of Italy to the villages that bear witness to the heritage of art, culture, environment and traditions.
 In our area there are six of them.